 – This reduces the overhead etc. and introduces best practices and security measures in protecting the domain controller.

-– The more people who log on to a server, the more profiles that get created and this results in utilizing the disk space.
+– The more people who log on to a server, the more profiles that get created, and this result in utilizing the disk space.

 – Logging on to a server to perform a task means that people are more likely to do other things on the server as well and be a little less careful.
-This can lead to problems such as viruses getting on to the servers or someone accidentally shutting the server down because they forgot that they were on a DC.
-For more information, click on the following link http://bit.ly/2FEAhbE
+This can lead to problems such as viruses getting onto the servers or someone accidentally shutting the server down because they forgot that they were on a DC.

 Starting with Windows 10 October 2018 Update, RSAT is included as a set of "Features on Demand" in Windows 10 itself.